jenniferfletcher1/Simulation-code/README.md

 ### 4. Running the R script:
 ***

-Run all code in Rstudio
+Run all code in Rstudio:

 1. Run file '0 libraries.R': contains libraries required for all code
 2. Run all files starting with "1" (e.g. 1.1, 1.2, etc): contains all functions required for simulation